CrystalFerrai/ValheimMods/DeathPenalty/package/README.md

 Allows tweaking various death related values.
 You can make death softer or harder as desired by editing the config.

-* Tune the death penalty skill loss percentage.
+* Tune the death penalty skill level loss percentage.
+* Toggle whether skill progress towards the next level is reset.
 * Modify the duration of the "No Skill Loss" buff.
 * Modify the duration of the "Corpse Run" buff.